marti-dotcom/Variant-sets/README.md

 * **BCFtools/csq**
 * **FATHMM-MKL**

-The pipeline was developed to evaluate variant annotations from curated ClinVar and OMIM datasets, especially for SNVs which are related to Mendelian and complex disorders.
-The files can be found in this GitHub page above.
+The pipeline (five_tools.py) was developed to evaluate variant annotations from curated ClinVar and OMIM datasets, especially for SNVs which are related to Mendelian and complex disorders.
+The files can be found in this GitHub page above, named Clinvar_SNVs.vcf.gz and OMIM_SNVs.vcf.gz.

 ---